 Low Profile Speaker (Interior Locations)

 Provide low profile wall mount speakers within interior locations.
-The low profile speaker shall not extend more than 1” (2.5cm) past the finished wall surface, and provide a switch selectable audible output of 2W (90dBA), 1W (87dBA), 1/2W (84dBA), or 1/4W (81dBA) at 10 ft. when measured in reverberation room per UL-464.
+The low profile speaker shall not extend more than 1 inch past the finished wall surface, and provide a switch selectable audible output of 2W (90dBA), 1W (87dBA), 1/2W (84dBA), or 1/4W (81dBA) at 10 feet when measured in reverberation room per UL-464.

 Wattage setting shall be visible with the cover installed.
 When the cover is installed, no mounting hardware shall be visible.
 In and out screw terminals shall be provided for all wiring.
-The low profile speaker shall mount in a 4 inch x 2 1/8 inch square electrical box, without trims or extension rings.
+The low profile speaker shall mount in a 4 inch x 2-1/8 inch square electrical box, without trims or extension rings.

 Provide factory manufactured boxes for all surface mounted applications.